JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 }
 ```

-This associated type needs to be specified by the runtime when the runtime is to include this pallet
+This associated type needs to be specified by the runtime when it implements this pallet trait.
-(implement this pallet trait).

-Now if we build the `kitchen-node`, we will see the compiler complain that there are three trait
+Now if we build the `kitchen-node`, we will see the compiler return with three trait
-bounds `Runtime: frame_system::offchain::CreateSignedTransaction`,
+bounds that are not satisfied: `Runtime: frame_system::offchain::CreateSignedTransaction`,
-`frame_system::offchain::SigningTypes`, and `frame_system::offchain::SendTransactionTypes` are not
+`frame_system::offchain::SigningTypes`, and `frame_system::offchain::SendTransactionTypes`.
-satisfied.
-We learn that when using `SubmitSignedTransaction`, we also need to have our runtime
+We also learn that when using `SubmitSignedTransaction`, our runtime need to implement
-implement the
 [`CreateSignedTransaction` trait](https://substrate.dev/rustdocs/v2.0.0-rc5/frame_system/offchain/trait.CreateSignedTransaction.html).
-So let's implement this in our runtime.

 src:
 [`runtimes/ocw-runtime/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/runtimes/ocw-runtime/src/lib.rs)